L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Introduction

 converges towards its unique invariant measure which is given by $\bm{\pi}(\dd x)=\pi(x)\dd x$.
 We call the algorithm associated to the discretisation (via an Euler scheme) of this SDE \emph{Langevin Monte Carlo} (LMC).

-In \cite{oechsler_levy_2024}, the author posed the question whether one can consider a more general version of the SDE \eqref{langevin diffusion} of the form
+In \cite{oechsler-levy-2024}, the author posed the question whether one can consider a more general version of the SDE \eqref{langevin diffusion} of the form

 where $L=(L_t)_{t\geq 0}$ is a general Lévy process and $\phi$ an appropriate drift function.
-It was shown in \cite{oechsler_levy_2024}, exploiting results w.r.t. invariant measures from \cite{behme_invariant_2024}, that $\phi$ and $L$ can be chosen such that the strong solution to \eqref{levy langevin diffusion} converges in total variation norm to the target measure.
-As in \cite{oechsler_levy_2024}, we call the algorithm associated to the discretisation of this SDE \emph{L\'evy Langevin Monte Carlo} (LLMC).
+It was shown in \cite{oechsler-levy-2024}, exploiting results w.r.t. invariant measures from \cite{behme-invariant-2024}, that $\phi$ and $L$ can be chosen such that the strong solution to \eqref{levy langevin diffusion} converges in total variation norm to the target measure.
+As in \cite{oechsler-levy-2024}, we call the algorithm associated to the discretisation of this SDE \emph{L\'evy Langevin Monte Carlo} (LLMC).

 LLMC allows to overcome several weaknesses of the classical algorithm using LMC.
-In \cite{oechsler_levy_2024}, the focus has been on the setting where the target density is non-smooth or has separated modes.
-It is known that the Euler discretisation of \eqref{langevin diffusion} does not converge to targets that have these properties.
-Another well-known weakness of the classical algorithm is its slow convergence to the target distribution in the presence of heavy tails.
-This is not surprising since the strong solution of \eqref{langevin diffusion} explores the state space with light-tailed noise which stems from the Brownian motion.
+In \cite{oechsler-levy-2024}, the focus has been on the setting where the target density is non-smooth or has separated modes.
+It is known that under these assumptions the continuous time solution of \eqref{langevin diffusion} already poses problems in terms of applicability due to the non-differentiability or very slow convergence speed and poor mixing.
+Beyond that, the Euler discretisation of this solution then inherits these difficulties.
+Another well-known weakness of the solution to \eqref{langevin diffusion} is its slow convergence to the target distribution in the presence of heavy tails, and again this is inherited by its discretisation.
 Therefore in this article we generalise the Lévy Langevin Monte Carlo method to allow for efficient sampling from heavy-tailed distributions.